The Ambassador's Special Self-Help Program

 The Ambassador’s Special Self-Help Program provides assistance to small community-led projects that promise to have an immediate impact.

 - The project must be initiated by the community and should benefit the community by increasing income or improving living conditions.
 If the project is designed to generate income, it must be truly community-based and not a for-profit enterprise or sole proprietorship.

-- The community must make substantial contributions to the project in money or in kind (already constructed school or clinic building, etc.)
+- The community must make substantial contributions to the project in money or in kind

 - All projects must be completed in one year.